Lithuania in the Eurovision Song Contest 2007: Format

-For the 2007 competition, entries competed in three different subgroups with different numbers participating in each group: newcomers (12), semi-established artists (13) and established artists (10).
-A separate heat was held for each group resulting in four entries from newcomers, seven entries from semi-established artists and eight entries from established artists that advanced in the competition.
+For the 2007 competition, entries competed in three different subgroups with different numbers participating in each group: newcomers (12), semi-established artists (13), and established artists (10).
+A separate heat was held for each group, resulting in four entries from newcomers, seven entries from semi-established artists, and eight entries from established artists advancing in the competition.
 LRT was to select a wildcard act out of the remaining non-qualifying acts from the heats, however, four wildcards were ultimately awarded due to problems with the presentation of the voting results in the first two heats.
-The fourth and fifth shows were the competition's semi-finals where the remaining twenty-three entries participated and the top five proceeded to the final from each semi-final.
+The fourth and fifth shows were the competition's semi-finals, where the remaining twenty-three entries participated and the top five from each semi-final proceeded to the final.
 LRT also selected a wildcard act for the final out of the remaining non-qualifying acts from the semi-finals.
 In the final, the winner was selected from the remaining eleven entries over two rounds of voting: the first round results selected the top three entries, while the second round determined the winner.

 The results of the heats and the semi-finals were determined by the combination of votes from a three-member jury panel and public televoting.
 Each jury member had an equal stake in the final result and the public televote had a weighting equal to the votes of four jury members.
 Ties were decided in favour of the entry that received the most votes from the public.
 In the final, the results were determined solely by public televoting.
 The public could vote through telephone and SMS voting.